-Ensure all child welfare forums include voices from overly impacted communities, about racial equity, language minority rights, LGBTQ rights, and disability rights.
+Ensure all task forces, commissions and any other child welfare forums include representation from impacted communities including racial equity, language minority, LGBTQ, and disability rights.
 Parents, former foster children/youth, foster parents, former DCF employees and advocates must also be at the table.

 Examine the function and effectiveness of the DCF Ombudsman, making this a fully independent office with mechanisms of accountability over DCF.